Dr Noeline I Wright

 Current personal research centres on aspects of e-learning, particularly in secondary school classrooms.
 I've been working closely with a local school to ready itself for rolling out BYOD (bring your own device).
 A key feature of my research centres on using action research to examine the pedagogical uses of digital technologies in both preservice and inservice educational contexts.

-I an general editor of the Open Source Waikato Journal of Education.
+Until June 2020, I was general editor of the Open Source Waikato Journal of Education.

-Another project has been a longitudinal investigation into the first four years of new secondary schools - from the appointment of key stakeholders through to three years of teaching and learning (Wright & Adam, 2015).
+Another project has been a longitudinal investigation into the first four years of new secondary schools - from the appointment of key stakeholders through to three years of teaching and learning (see Wright & Adam, 2015, for a mid-point publication).
 It is now a 2018 book, Becoming an Innovative Learning Environment: The making of a New Zealand Secondary school.

 A funded TLRI project (Teaching and Learning Research Initiative) 2017-2019 explores how staff and students make sense of founding a new school.
 The lens is through Fletcher's (2008) an architecture of ownership - belonging, agency, meaning-making.